Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 where $\mathbf{G}^0$ is the connected component of $\mathbf{G}$ and $\mathbf{G}_{\mathrm{\acute{e}t}}$ is its maximal étale quotient.
 The \textit{biconnected} component of $\mathbf{G}$ is defined as $\mathbf{G}_{\mathrm{bi}}\coloneqq \mathbf{G}^0/\mathbf{G}_{\mathrm{mul}}$, where $\mathbf{G}_{\mathrm{mul}}$ denotes the biggest subgroup of multiplicative type (\textit{i.e.} admitting an étale Cartier dual) of $\mathbf{G}^0$.

 It follows from \cite[Prop.
-3.3.2 (3)]{Raynaud_type_p} (see also Section 3.3.5 in the same article) that if $\mathbf{G}$ and $\mathbf{G}'$ are two prolongations of $G$ to $\mathbb{Z}_p$ then there is a natural isomorphism $\mathbf{G}_{\mathrm{bi}} \cong \mathbf{G}_{\mathrm{bi}}'$.
+3.3.2 (3)]{Raynaud_type_p} (see also Section 3.3.5 in the same article) that if $\mathbf{G}$ and $\mathbf{G}'$ are two prolongations of $G$ to $\mathbb{Z}_\ell$ then there is a natural isomorphism $\mathbf{G}_{\mathrm{bi}} \cong \mathbf{G}_{\mathrm{bi}}'$.
 This readily implies the following useful result.

-\begin{proposition} Let $p$ be a prime number and $G$ a finite flat group scheme over $\mathbb{Q}_p$ annihilated by $p$ admitting at least one finite flat prolongation over $\mathbb{Z}_p$.
-Suppose that there exists a prolongation of $G$ to $\mathbb{Z}_p$ which is connected with connected dual.
-Then $G$ has, up to isomorphism, a unique prolongation to $\mathbb{Z}_p$. \end{proposition}
+\begin{proposition} Let $\ell$ be a prime number and $G$ a finite flat group scheme over $\mathbb{Q}_\ell$ annihilated by $\ell$, admitting at least one prolongation over $\mathbb{Z}_\ell$ which is connected with connected dual.
+Then this is the only prolongation of $G$ to $\mathbb{Z}_\ell$ up to isomorphism. \end{proposition}

-\begin{proof} A group scheme over $\mathbb{Z}_p$ that is connected and has connected dual is equal to its own biconnected component.
+\begin{proof} A group scheme over $\mathbb{Z}_\ell$ that is connected and has connected dual is equal to its own biconnected component.
 By the discussion above, any two prolongations have isomorphic biconnected components.
 The result then follows from order considerations. \end{proof}